Baler Maintenance Tips

 • Horizontal Balers can process a wide variety of recyclable materials.
 From aluminum to office paper, they can do it all.

-• Horizontal Balers can be used to your convenience.
-You have options of in-ground or above ground conveyor belts, shredders, and air systems.
-A machine likes this provide help to the consumer and requires less manpower to operate.
+• Horizontal Balers can be used at your convenience.
+You have options for in-ground or above-ground conveyor belts, shredders, and air systems.
+A machine like this provides help to the consumer and requires less manpower to operate.

 Disadvantages of Vertical Balers